joeyhage/homebridge-alexa-smarthome/README.md

   - Volume control (hardware volume buttons, a.k.a. volume button on the side of your iPhone/iPad)

 Siri is not supported out of the box but I may be able to support in the future.

+AirPlay is unrelated to Homebridge/HomeKit and needs to be supported by the device (the Echo).
+If you wish to use AirPlay, the best option is to buy an AppleTV or Apple HomePod.

 ## Initial configuration